mahboubehfaghih/Restaurant_dashboard/README.md

 ## Analysis:

+We have over 125K restaurants in 31 European cities... plenty of places to try!

 There are many Cuisines in the dataset.
 - European: European, Dutch, French, Central European, Italian, Irish, German, Belgian, British, Spanish, Swiss, Scandinavian